Camera (2014 film)

-Camera is a 2014 Hong Kong-Singaporean science fiction thriller directed by James Leong and co-written by Ben Slater and Leong.
-It stars Sean Li as a surveillance expert who falls in love with his newest target, played by Venus Wong.
+Camera is a 2014 science fiction thriller directed by James Leong and co-written by Ben Slater and Leong.
+A Hong Kong-Singaporean co-production, it stars Sean Li as a surveillance expert who falls in love with his newest target, played by Venus Wong.
 It premiered at the 2014 Bucheon International Fantastic Film Festival.
 It is Leong's first narrative film.

 Plot

 In near-future Hong Kong, Ming receives a cybernetic eye to replace his biological eye, which went blind in his childhood.
 He uses this replacement to record everything he sees.
-On his latest surveillance job, he falls in love the subject, a woman named Clare.
+On his latest surveillance job, he falls in love with the subject, a woman named Clare.